goatandsheep/se-exp-challenge-invoice/README.md

 At this point I realized I kinda did the wrong thing wrt the customer view and I'll probably need a router

+Instead of doing the router I did the minimum to show the output.
+I also noticed a issue Webpack was firing but I didn't fix it yet.
+Also I commented out some unused components.
+I should delete them, but I wanted to keep them for record keeping.

 Some things I didn't do:

 - [ ] Testing components with jest